What do you mean by ‘Counselling’?

 Heard a lot about Cognitive Behaviour Therapy (CBT) and someone suggested to me it might be useful – so what is it?

 Cognitive-behavioural therapy (CBT), is often referred to in the media and by the medical profession.
 It was developed to work with depression and anxiety initially and then other psychological concerns in more recent years.
-CBT techniques will be incorporate as part of the sessions, where appropriate, if this is deemed beneficial to the client(s).
+CBT techniques will be incorporated as part of the sessions, where appropriate if this is deemed beneficial to you.

-If you would like any further information or you are unsure about how I could support you, please feel free to give me a call or if you prefer drop me an email.
+If you would like any further information, or you are unsure about how I could support you, please feel free to give me a call.
+If you would prefer to e-mail me